-An open dialogue with these entities regarding proposed changes to the County's LATR process is desired in order to avoid or minimize issues associated with transportation impact studies that may overlap jurisdictional boundaries and/or impact access requirements on roadways maintained by the state.
-Staff recognizes the need to work closely with these entities so that they are aware of the recommendations under consideration in support of the 2016 SSP and changes to the impact tax.
-Examples of this coordination include:
+An open dialogue with these entities regarding proposed changes to the County's LATR process is essential in order to avoid or minimize issues associated with transportation impact studies that may overlap jurisdictional boundaries and/or impact access requirements on roadways maintained by the state.
+Staff recognizes the need to work closely with these entities so that they are aware of the LATR-related recommendation proposed in the SSP Working Draft.